-Energy-efficient appliances are designed to help you save on utilities – and, as a result, save you money as well.
-How can you tell which energy-efficient options will provide the best return on your investment when you choose new appliances and accessories for your home?
-These tips will help.
+Energy-efficient items for your home are designed to help you save on utilities – and, as a result, save you money as well.
+How can you tell which energy-efficient appliances will provide the best return on your investment?
+These three tips will help.

-Replacing your old, drafty windows with new, energy-efficient models can help you reduce your home’s heating and cooling costs.
+Replace your old, drafty windows with new, energy-efficient models.
+Investing in new windows can help you reduce your home’s heating and cooling costs.
 While window replacement is an expensive remodel, you’ll start seeing savings immediately and will likely feel more comfortable in your draft-free home, too.
 Expect to break even in a few years, depending on just how bad your original windows were.

 Interested in upgrading your thermostat?
 You could get a Nest Learning Thermostat™ at no cost when signing up for a home warranty or a fixed electric plan.

-- Switching to a high-efficiency washer and dryer can help you cut your annual utility costs – but not as much as switching to laundering your clothing with cold water.
+Switching to a high-efficiency washer and dryer can help you cut your annual utility costs.
+Additionally, you can launder your clothing with cold water for even greater savings.
 The cost of heating your water to wash your laundry far outstrips the cost of running the machine itself, so making the switch to cold temperatures can help you save.

 The amount of time it takes to see an improvement in your energy use and utility costs will vary and depends on a variety of factors, from how much you are spending on your current setup to the particular appliance or improvement you choose for your home.